You can follow the video for a walkthrough on how to connect a service account or follow the steps in the article below.

 - Navigate to the Manage tab within Robin's web dashboard.

-- Select the Integrations tab, and click "Connect" Office 365.
+- Select the Integrations tab, and click "Connect" Microsoft 365.

-- You will be provided a pop up window to choose how to connect to Office 365.
-For our purposes you will choose "Connect Service Account".
+- You will be provided a pop-up window to choose how to connect to Microsoft 365.
+For our purposes, you will choose "Connect Service Account".